The recent County Dialogues Report reveals alcohol, other drugs and gambling as leading causes for children dropping out of school in Kenya.

 But alcohol is a major obstacle to this agenda.

-As WHO reports, almost half (46%) the alcohol using youth in Kenya binge on the substance.
+As WHO reports, almost half (49.7%) the alcohol using youth in Kenya engage in binge alcohol use.
 The figure is over half when it comes to young boys.
-Both alcohol use disorders and dependence among Kenyan men are higher comparative to the WHO African regional average.
+Both alcohol use disorders and dependence among Kenyan men are higher compared to the WHO African regional average.

 Alcohol harm is pervasive in Kenya, which is placed on the higher end for years of life lost due to alcohol.

 Kenya urgently needs to adopt a written comprehensive national alcohol policy and foster collaboration within county governments to effectively implement the alcohol act and boost education and development through alcohol prevention.